 A key strength of Peak Tor Federation is the opportunity for teachers to know each child's strengths and needs in detail.
-Teachers are skilled in differentiating the curriculum to meet the needs of a wide age group of children in each class.
+Teachers are skilled in scaffolding provision to meet the needs of a wide age group of children in each class.
 This enables the next step of closer monitoring where concerns arise to follow naturally from the existing close knowledge of each individual child.

 - Any pupils who are falling significantly outside the range of expected academic achievement in line with predicted performance indicators will be closely monitored.
 Consideration will also be given to pupils who are not making expected progress in their broader development e.g. social and emotional.
-At this stage, these pupils will be considered to possibly have SEN. - The child's class teacher will take steps to provide differentiated learning opportunities that will aid the pupil's progression and enable the teacher to better understand the provision and teaching style that needs to be applied
+At this stage, these pupils will be considered to possibly have SEND. - Teachers will have conversations with the child and parents to help to build a holistic view of the child and to understand any external factors which may be affecting progress. - The child's class teacher will take steps to provide adapt teaching instruction and scaffolding that will aid the pupil's progression and enable the teacher to better understand the provision and teaching style that needs to be applied - The SENDCO will be consulted as needed for support and advice and may wish to observe the pupils in class. - The teacher and SENDCO determine together the type and level of provision going forward. - Parents will be involved at every stage of their child's development and the circumstances under which they are being monitored.
+They are encouraged to be partners in their children's development by sharing information and knowledge with the school.

-- The SENCO will be consulted as needed for support and advice and may wish to observe the pupils in class. - The teacher and SENCO determine together the type and level of provision going forward. - Parents will be involved at every stage of their child's development and the circumstances under which they are being monitored.
-They are encouraged to be partners in their children's development by sharing information and knowledge with the school. - Pupil progress meetings are used to monitor and assess progress being made by the child.
+Pupil progress meetings are used to monitor and assess progress being made by the child.
 These may be in line with the school's usual parents' evenings or be more frequent if needed.

-SEN support
+SEND support